Leopold Skulski: Prime Minister of Poland (1919-1920)

 in as much as the constitutional impasse resulting from the split of PSL "Wyzwolenie".

+During Skulski's time as Prime Minister his government supported the position of Chief of State Józef Piłsudski in the Polish–Soviet War who was in favour of continuing the war with Soviet Russia.
+The Polish Socialist Party which was in the opposition in the Sejm was against continuing the war.The Sejm was also opposed to the draft laws presented by the government regarding the sequestration of the crops which eventually led to his resignation as Prime Minister.

+Skulski resigned at the beginning of the Soviet counteroffensive to the Polish Kiev offensive which eventually led to Polish soldiers being pushed back to the outskirts of Warsaw.

+Minister of Internal Affairs (1920-1921)

 Skulski was also the Minister of Internal Affairs under the government of Wincenty Witos (from 24 July 1920 to 28 June 1921).

+Later life

 He was a member of the State Tribunal of Poland from 1925.
 President of the Polish Radio in the 1930s, he did not take an active role in political life in the last decade of his life.

 Death

 During the Invasion of Poland he was arrested in Pińsk by the Soviet NKVD; shortly thereafter he died in the NKVD prison in Brest.